Skip to Content

 In fact, it's a very significant part of the bid.

-That means, if you choose not to tip, your driver's total earnings for that delivery will only be about $3, give or take a dollar.
-That's a small amount of money for a half hour's work.
+90% of the time, the delivery fee is under three dollars.
+That means that if you choose not to tip, the driver who delivers that will likely get about $2.50 to $3.00.
+That's a small amount of money for what's typically a half hour's work.

 9. We have to make a business decision based on what a delivery will pay compared to the time and expense of delivering that food.